devlopersabbir/find-devs/CONTRIBUTING.md

 ## **Merge Your Changes**

-When your pull request is blessed by the council of wizards and passes all tests, it can be merged into the main codebase.
-Congratulations, you've successfully left your mark on devFind! 🪄🔮✨
+When your pull request is blessed by the council of wizards and passes all tests, i'll merged into the main codebase.
+Congratulations, you've successfully left your mark on [finddevs](https://finddevs.vercel.app)! 🪄🔮✨